-Most often, there is a sermon or homily delivered by our minister Rev. Paige Getty, plus hymn-singing, special music, and readings.
-Our adult Chalice Choir usually performs twice per month, and our children’s Chalice Lights choir, several times a year.
-(The choirs take the summer off.)
+Most often, there is a sermon or homily delivered by our minister Rev. Paige Getty, hymn singing, a time for all ages, a sharing of our community’s joys and sorrows, special music from our Chalice Choir or musicians in our UUCC community, readings, and more.

 But there are many variations – we have visiting ministers, lay speakers who give talks, pagan services with earth-centered rituals, services developed and led by our youth, two annual music services, and an annual Christmas pageant for all ages.
 Come visit, and come often to experience the many variations in our services.